Mar12358/digopro/README.md

 ```

 - Ensure you set your current ruby version on Gemfile.
 - Set your postgres username and password, do so on `config/database.yml`.
-To get instructions on this, open `config/database_sample.yml`.

 ### Install <a name="install"></a>